Distributionally Robust Expected Residual Minimization for Stochastic Variational Inequality Problems: Introduction

 where $F\colon\Re^n\times\Xi\rightarrow\Re^n$, and $S\subset\Re^n$ is closed and convex set.
 Hereafter, we consider the case where the probability distribution of the random vector $\xi$ may be unknown and provided only partial information, and let $\Xi\subseteq\Re^m$ be a closed convex set referred to as the support of distributions of $\xi$.
 System \eqref{SVIP} is known as the stochastic variational inequality problem (SVIP), and is applied in several fields such as economics or engineering to design a market or traffic model, respectively.
 In particular, when the set $S$ is given as the nonnegative orthant $\Re^n_+:=\Curly{x\in\Re^n\mid x\geq 0}$, SVIP \eqref{SVIP} can be deduced as the stochastic nonlinear complementarity problem (SNCP): Find $x^*$ such that

 and it has also been studied for a long time.
 If the mapping $F$ is linear, SNCP \eqref{SNCP} is referred to as the stochastic linear complementarity problem (SLCP).

-In general, there is no unique solution that satisfies \eqref{SVIP} or \eqref{SNCP} for almost every $\xi\in\Xi$; thus, the important goal is to find a reasonable solution that minimizes the violation of \eqref{SVIP}.
+In general, there may be no solution that satisfies \eqref{SVIP} or \eqref{SNCP} for almost every $\xi\in\Xi$; thus, the important goal is to find a reasonable solution that minimizes the violation of \eqref{SVIP}.
 To obtain such solutions, several models have been proposed such as the expected value (EV) model, expected residual minimization (ERM) model, and distributionally robust model.

 The EV model \cite{Gurkan1999} considers the following deterministic variational inequality:

 where $\hat{F}(x):=\mathbb{E}\Square{F(x,\xi)}$.
 Note that an alternative way can also be considered for the expected value of $F$, such as $F(x,\Exp{\xi})$; however, this is not equivalent to the mapping $\hat{F}$ in general.